Click tabs for more information

 Explore the region around Atitlan, often referred to as “the most beautiful lake in the world."
 Kayak around its crystal-blue waters, with towering volcanoes dominating the horizon all around you.
 Zip line in the jungle in Atitlan Nature Reserve, packed with astounding wildlife like monkeys, coatis, and exotic birds (including Guatemala's national bird, the quetzal).
 Practice your bartering skills with the vibrantly dressed indigenous Mayan locals at the lively Chichicastenango Market, and participate in a private workshop with a professional naïf painter.

 Continue on to the charming colonial city of Antigua Guatemala.
 Take a guided walking tour of Antigua’s quaint cobblestone streets and old churches, and learn Spanish at one of the city’s famous language schools.

 Hike to the top of the very active Pacaya Volcano to see the spectacular views it offers, learn how to make chocolate the Mayan way with local cacao beans, and take a fairly traded coffee tour with the great charity organization As Green as it Gets (AGAIG).

-This family adventure provides endless thrills and priceless cultural experiences that we know will make you fall in love with Guatemala!
+This family vacations provides endless thrills and priceless cultural experiences that we know will make you fall in love with Guatemala!

 10 or more